-On October 17, 1974, at the lapse of a quarter of a century, «The Ukrainian State Museum of the History of the Great Patriotic War of 1941 – 1945» was officially opened in Klov Palace in Kiev.
+On October 17, 1974, at the lapse of a quarter of a century, «The Ukrainian State Museum of the History of the Great Patriotic War of 1941 – 1945» was officially opened in Klov Palace in Kyiv.
 This gorgeous building built back in the XVIII century and later ornamented by the Ukrainian artists, was now predominated with the importance of the Second World War.
 The museum archives were constantly expanding with tens of thousands of items from all over the USSR.
-In a little while, the Academic Society of the Ukrainian SSR received approval of the Communist Party on creating a full-fledged memorial complex to exhibit a large amount of the historical heritage.
+In a little while, the Academic Society of the Ukrainian SSR received approval from the Communist Party on creating a full-fledged memorial complex to exhibit a large amount of the historical heritage.

 As early as during the conceptualization phase, a group of Soviet sculptors and architects made agree on the area of 10 hectares to be allocated for construction.
-In the course of tours along Kiev, the experts agreed to create a new memorial complex on the banks of the Dnieper river in order to make the future parts of the composition, including the large statue, visible from any point of the city.
+In the course of tours across Kyiv, the experts agreed to create a new memorial complex on the banks of the Dnieper river in order to make the future parts of the composition, including the large statue, visible from any point of the city.
 In 1978 the members of the Ukrainian Politburo were initiated into the miniature of the upcoming complex and gave their approval.
 It took three intense construction years to create a memorial complex on the Dnieper and the opening was set on May 9, 1981.

 Leonid Brezhnev, General Secretary of the Central Committee of the governing Communist Party of the Soviet Union, was the main guest of the upcoming event of great national importance.
-A day before the leader of the state was ‘rewarded’ with his fourth title of Hero of the Soviet Union and the artists now had to make stylistic amendment in his portrait with yet three stars, previously exhibited within the Hall of Fame.
+A day before the leader of the state was ‘rewarded’ with his fourth title of Hero of the Soviet Union and the artists now had to make stylistic amendments in his portrait with yet three stars, previously exhibited within the Hall of Fame.
 The leader of the Communist world, who at that time was destined to live only a little bit more than one year, did cut the ribbon at the opening ceremony.
 The May 9 Victory Day Parade of that year was celebrated with grandiosity.

-WW2 KIEV MUSEUM AND MEMORIAL COMPLEX TODAY
+WW2 KYIV MUSEUM AND MEMORIAL COMPLEX TODAY

 MONUMENT TO THE SOLDIERS, WHO FELL IN THE GREAT PATRIOTIC WAR